department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/form-digitization-21-10210.md

 **1) H1 of page - New**
 - URL: www.va.gov/supporting-forms-for-claims/lay-witness-statement-form-21-10210
 - Breadcrumb: VA.gov home > H1 of supporting forms page > H1 of form page
 - Notes: Since the supporting forms page is still in progress, we are using an H1 placeholder until it is established.
-For the URL, we decided to move forward with the combination "lay witness" as it resulted in higher search results while staying true the H1.
+For the URL, we decided to move forward with "lay witness" as this seemed to be a combination with higher search results while staying true to the H1.